icaodle/icaodle/README.md

 As a part of the 2022 AP Computer Science Principles test, we are developing icaodle primarily with JavaScript.
 The site is a play off of the popular [Wordle](https://www.nytimes.com/games/wordle/index.html).
 The goal of the game is to guess an ICAO airport code in six tries with clues along the way.
 We have added additional features such as hints and a clear row button, and we expect to add a lot more interesting components in the near future.

+## Bug Reports

+Feel free to report bugs by opening an issue in [Issues](https://github.com/icaodle/home/issues).
+Please use the template provided and include as much detail as possible.
+All issues will be triaged by the developers and fixed when time allows.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.